 Appropriate challenge is required between the LGC and the Head / SLT of the school.
-To ensure that this good practice is seen by Ofsted and in SIAMS inspections, it is crucial that key questions and challenge is clearly minuted by the Clerk to the LGC.
+To ensure that this good practice is seen by Ofsted and in SIAMS inspections, it is crucial that key questions, challenge, actions and decisions are clearly minuted by the Clerk to the LGC.